- Article

 The Taiwan advantage

-“As one of the largest fund administrators in Taiwan, HSBC is well-placed to help asset managers capitalise on ETF opportunities in this rapidly developing market.
-We offer the full range of global and local support that issuers need, so that they can hit the ground running.” said Fiona Horsewill, Global Head of Securities Services, HSBC.
+“As one of the largest fund administrators in Taiwan, HSBC is well-placed to help asset managers capitalise on ETF opportunities in this rapidly developing market, offering the full range of global and local support that issuers need, so that they can hit the ground running,” said Fiona Horsewill, Global Head of Securities Services, HSBC.

 HSBC’s ETF servicing capabilities in Taiwan have been designed to operate seamlessly with the capabilities provided by our global platforms.
 The platform not only fulfils all current local requirements, but at the same time provides a strong foundation for further enhancements of the operating model to cater to evolving market needs.
 This is a key differentiator which allows us to deliver services according to global best practices that are seen in more developed markets.